|Diamond Is Unbreakable

 - Combat Clairvoyance: Has a limited version of this granted to him by his boss.

-- Older than They Look: Despite looking to be around the protagonists' age, he's actually the Split Personality of Diavolo, a much older and psychotic man
+- Older Than They Look: Despite looking to be around the protagonists' age, he's actually the Split Personality of Diavolo, who is around thirty-three.

 - Youthful Freckles